CHTC/chtc-website-source/_uw-research-computing/apptainer-htc.md

 1. **Create a definition file**

     The definition (`.def`) file contains the instructions for what software to install while building the container.
-    CHTC provides example definition files in the "software" folder of our [Recipes GitHub repository](https://github.com/CHTC/recipes).
+    CHTC provides example definition files in the `software` folder of our [Recipes GitHub repository](https://github.com/CHTC/recipes).
+Choose from one of the existing examples, or create your own using the instructions later in this guide.

 2. **Start an interactive job**